Projects /

 Attainment Challenge in South Ayrshire

 As part of the Scottish Government initiative to close the attainment gap South Ayrshire Council chose three schools which they felt would benefit most from this initiative.
 The three schools chosen were Braehead Primary, Dalmilling Primary and Newton Primary.
-As part of this funding all three schools have an Active Schools Assistant who work solely in the school to assist the Active Schools Coordinator in providing more sporting opportunities for children.
+As part of this funding all three schools had an Active Schools Assistant who worked solely in the school to assist the Active Schools Coordinator in providing more sporting opportunities for children.